 Penn State defines academic integrity as "the pursuit of scholarly activity in an open, honest and responsible manner."
 Academic integrity includes "a commitment not to engage in or tolerate acts of falsification, misrepresentation, or deception."
-In particular, the University defines plagiarism as "the fabrication of information and citations; submitting other's work from professional journals, books, articles, and papers; submission of other student's papers, lab results or project reports and representing the work as one's own."
+In particular, the University defines plagiarism as "the fabrication of information and citations; submitting others' work from professional journals, books, articles, and papers; submission of other students' papers, lab results or project reports and representing the work as one's own."
 Penalties for violations of academic integrity may include forfeited assignments, course failure, or disqualification from a degree or certificate program.
-See the academic integrity policy of Penn State's College of Earth and Mineral Sciences.
+More information is available by reading the Academic Integrity and Research Ethics policies of Penn State's College of Earth and Mineral Sciences.

 Citation and Reference Style

 We expect that the text and graphics you submit as part of your assignments are original.
 We reserve the right to use the plagiarism detection service Turnitin.com to assure the originality of course assignments.
 You may build upon ideas, words and illustrations produced by others, but you must acknowledge such contributions formally.
 Unacknowledged contributions are considered to be plagiarized.
 This guide explains when and how you should acknowledge contributions of others to your own work.

 Different disciplines adopt different standards for citations and references.
 Moreover, almost every professional publication enforces its own variation on the standard styles.
 The most widely used styles include:

 - APA - (American Psychological Association) Used in psychology, education, and other social sciences.
 APA Quick Citation Guide

 - MLA - (Modern Language Association) Used in literature, arts, and humanities.
 MLA Quick Citation Guide

 - CSE - (Council of Science Editors) Used in the sciences.
 CSE Quick Citation Guide